SEADSNETWORK/Biomodd-BRG13_ESP32/README.md

 # Biomodd-BRG13 ESP32+ADS1115 IoT
-* To do: add wiring diagram

 Added "if (WiFi.status() != WL_CONNECTED)..."
 Since the connection to ThingSpeak randomly disconnects after a few hours.
+Connection seems to be stable now.

 ESP32_Biomodd.ino